chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/screen.md

 Error.args = { error: true };
 ```

-We see that although the `error` story works just fine, we have an issue in the `default` story, because the `TaskList` has no Vuex store to connect to.
+We see that although the `error` story works just fine, we have an issue in the `default` story because the `TaskList` has no Vuex store to connect to.
 (You also would encounter similar problems when trying to test the `PureInboxScreen` with a unit test).

 ![Broken inbox](/intro-to-storybook/broken-inboxscreen-vue.png)

-One way to sidestep this problem is to never render container components anywhere in your app except at the highest level and instead pass all data-requirements down the component hierarchy.
+One way to sidestep this problem is to never render container components anywhere in your app except at the highest level and instead pass all data requirements down the component hierarchy.

 However, developers **will** inevitably need to render containers further down the component hierarchy.
 If we want to render most or all of the app in Storybook (we do!), we need a solution to this issue.